8081Knights/KnightsDocumentation/content/docs/frc/programming/intro-to-swerve/intro.md

 # What is swerve?

-Serve drive is a fun one to explain, because it takes a long time to fully understand it, but once you do, you cannot go back.
+Swerve drive is a fun one to explain, because it takes a long time to fully understand it, but once you do, you cannot go back.

 ## Swerve From a Hardware Perspective